Bill

 Bill Summary

-AN ACT to amend the tax law, in relation to enacting the "New York state food rescue tax credit act"
+AN ACT to amend the tax law and the agriculture and markets law, in relation to enacting the "New York state food rescue tax credit act"

 AI Summary